JaredBake/ElevatorPitch/README.md

 Here is a sequence diagram that shows how to people would interact with the backend to vote.

 ![Calender event diagram](CalenderServer.png)

+## Key features
+- Secure login over HTTPS
+- Ability to create an event on any day
+- Display of current month chosen and events on that month
+- Ability to edit and remove events from calender that you made
+- Updates new events added in real time
+- Events are persistently stored
+- Ability for admin to create or delete group calenders

+## Technologies
+- **HTML** - Uses correct HTML structure for application.
+Two HTML pages.
+One for login and one for viewing and editing calender.
+- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
+- **JavaScript** - Provides login, choice display, adding events, display other users events added, backend endpoint calls.
+- **Service** - Backend service with endpoints for:
+  - login
+  - retrieving calender
+  - submitting new events
+  - retrieving new events made by others
+- **DB/Login** - Store users, calenders, and events in database.
+Register and login users.
+Credentials securely stored in database.
+Can't create or edit event unless authenticated.
+- **WebSocket** - As each user creates a new event, their events are broadcast to all other users.
+- **React** - Application ported to use the React web framework.